Council Tax/National Non-Domestic Rates (NNDR)

 Can I avoid bailiff fees by paying the council?

-You will not avoid bailiff fees by paying the council direct.
+Bailiff fees cannot be avoided by paying the council direct.
 The Compliance fee of £75 must first be deducted and the balance of the payment split on a ‘pro rata’ basis.
 Full details can be read here.

 What can a Bailiff take from my home?

 Under the Taking Control of Goods Regulations 2013, many household items are exempt from being taken by a bailiff/enforcement agent.
 Full details are given on the following page.